-What are you expecting from ADHD medication?
+What to expect from ADHD meds?
 And how do you know if it's working?

 First target 4 or 5 symptoms that are noticeable and problematic to you and important to others in your life.